venkatesh-bot/venkatesh-bot/README.md

 - 🔭 I’m currently working on ...
 GitHub profile README.md
 - 🌱 I’m currently learning ...
-Java, Angular 10 related frameworks
 - 👯 I’m looking to collaborate on ...
 Projects
 - 🤔 I’m looking for help with ...
 AWS
 - 💬 Ask me about ...
 Anything